Column01/ED-Installations-Dumper/README.md

 To run the script, use the following command: `python gather_files.py`

 This will print in the terminal some output about which url its working on and how many files it finds.
-This should take a few minutes to complete as it is quite a few files.
+This should take about a minute to complete as it is quite a few files.
 This will also only index files created after Update 17 as thats when the `SignalType` attribute was added.

 ### Download the log files we care about